latextemplates/IEEE/README.md

 2. Install [pygments]: `pip instal pygments` - that uses the Pyhton package manager to install the pygments library
 3. When latexing, use `-shell-escape`: `pdflatex -shell-escape paper`.
    You can also just execute `latexmk paper`.

+## Usage with docker

+The generated `Dockerfile` is based on the [Dockerfile by reitzig](https://github.com/reitzig/texlive-docker).
+The idea of that system is to host the document sources in a directory separated from the output directory.

+    docker run --rm -v "c:\users\example\latex-document:/work/src" -v "c:\users\example\latex-document\out:/work/out" ltg work latexmk

+Following one-time setup is requried:

+    docker build -t ltg .

 ## FAQs